 LOT is the acronym of 'Landelijke Onderzoekschool Taalwetenschap' and unites 400 faculty members and 150 PhD students.

-LOT typically organizes the training of graduate students in linguistics.
+LOT organizes the training of graduate students in linguistics.
 Each year, a LOT Winter School is held in January and a LOT Summer School takes place in June/July.
-Furthermore, all LOT graduate students can publish their dissertation in the LOT dissertation series.
+Another important branch of LOT is the dissertation series: all LOT graduate students can publish their dissertation here.

 The research by the LOT institutes covers all major areas of linguistics, and exploits a wide range of methodological tools and theoretical frameworks.
 Recent evaluations of participating institutes are outstanding, and corroborate the excellent quality of linguistic research in the Netherlands.